 Because of large numbers of circulating bacteria, organisms can sometimes be seen in or associated with polymorphonuclear leukocytes by applying Gram stain, methylene blue, or acridine orange to the buffy coat.

-Regardless of the results of CBC or LP, in all neonates with suspected sepsis (eg, those who look sick or are febrile or hypothermic), antibiotics should be started immediately after cultures (eg, blood and CSF [if possible]) are taken.
+Regardless of the results of the CBC or LP, in all neonates with suspected sepsis (eg, those who look sick or are febrile or hypothermic), antibiotics should be started immediately after cultures (eg, blood and CSF [if possible]) are taken.

 Umbilical vessels are frequently contaminated by organisms on the umbilical stump, especially after a number of hours, so blood cultures from umbilical venous lines may not be reliable.
 Therefore, blood for culture should be obtained by venipuncture, preferably at 2 peripheral sites.
-Although the optimal skin preparation to perform before obtaining blood cultures in neonates is not defined, clinicians can apply an iodine-containing liquid and allow the site to dry.
+Although the optimal skin preparation to do before obtaining blood cultures in neonates is not defined, clinicians can apply an iodine-containing liquid and allow the site to dry.
 Alternatively, blood obtained soon after placement of an umbilical arterial catheter may also be used for culture if necessary.

 Blood should be cultured for both aerobic and anaerobic organisms.
 However, the minimum amount of blood per blood culture bottle is 1.0 mL; if < 2 mL is obtained, it should all be placed in a single aerobic blood culture bottle.
 If catheter-associated sepsis is suspected, a culture specimen should be obtained through the catheter as well as peripherally.
-In > 90% of positive bacterial blood cultures, growth occurs within 48 h of incubation.
+In > 90% of positive bacterial blood cultures, growth occurs within 48 hours of incubation.
 Data on capillary blood cultures are insufficient to recommend them.

-Candida sp grow in blood cultures and on blood agar plates, but if other fungi are suspected, a fungal culture medium should be used.
+Candida species grow in blood cultures and on blood agar plates, but if other fungi are suspected, a fungal culture medium should be used.
 For species other than Candida, fungal blood cultures may require 4 to 5 days of incubation before becoming positive and may be negative even in obviously disseminated disease.
 Proof of colonization (in mouth or stool or on skin) may be helpful before culture results are available.
 Neonates with candidemia should undergo LP to identify candidal meningitis.
 Indirect ophthalmoscopy with dilation of the pupils is done to identify retinal candidal lesions.
 Renal ultrasonography is done to detect renal mycetoma.

 Numerous tests are often abnormal in sepsis and have been evaluated as possible early markers.
 In general, however, sensitivities tend to be low until later in illness, and specificities are suboptimal.
 Biomarkers are not considered useful for determining when to initiate antibiotics for neonatal sepsis because of their poor positive predictive value, but they may have an adjunctive role in determining when it may be acceptable to stop antibiotics if cultures remain negative in suspected early-onset sepsis.

 The fatality rate is 2 to 4 times higher in LBW infants than in full-term infants.
 The overall mortality rate of early-onset sepsis is 3 to 40% (that of early-onset GBS infection is 2 to 10%) and of late-onset sepsis is 2 to 20% (that of late-onset GBS is about 2%).
-Mortality in late-onset sepsis highly depends on the etiology of the infection; infections caused by gram-negative bacilli or Candida spp have rates of up to 32 to 36%.
+Mortality in late-onset sepsis highly depends on the etiology of the infection; infections caused by gram-negative bacilli or Candida species have rates of up to 32 to 36%.
 In addition to mortality, extremely LBW infants who develop bacterial or candidal sepsis have a significantly greater risk of poor neurodevelopmental outcome.